duecredit/duecredit/README.md

 experimental prototype for gathering anonymous, opt-in usage data for open scientific software*.
-Eventually in duecredit we aim either to provide similar functionality (since we are collecting such information as well) or just interface/report to sempervierns.
+Eventually in duecredit we aim either to provide similar functionality (since we are collecting such information as well) or just interface/report to sempervirens.